IanAvery/LODESanalysis/README.md

 Tips for post processing:
   - Using ArcGIS create a web of employee movements:
     1. Obtain Census TIGER shapefiles of Blockgroups or Tracts
-    2. Generate x and y centroids for TIGER shapefiles.
-    3. Export _home_ or _work_ csv to .dbf
+    2. Export _home_ or _work_ csv to .dbf
-    4. Ensure that leading zeros are added to GEOID fields in .dbf via str(int(column)).zfill(x) x=11 for tracts, 12 for blockgroups
+    3. Ensure that leading zeros are added to GEOID fields in .dbf via str(int(column)).zfill(x) x=11 for tracts, 12 for blockgroups
-    5. Join GEOIDs to .dbf to obtain start and end x and y coordinates for home GEOIDs.
-    6. Join GEOIDs to .dbf to obtain start and end x and y coordinates for home GEOIDs.
-    7. Use XY to Line tool to generate lines
-    8. Join worker movement data (columns 'SA000' etc) from .dbf to the XY to Line results.
+    5. Join _home_ or _work_ .dbf to Census Shapefiles via GEOID.
-    9. Modify line symbology by column of interest (total workers, total workers in industrial X, etc.)
+    6. Modify symbology by column of interest (total workers, total workers in industrial X, etc.)

     Reference: https://www.youtube.com/watch?v=0nX1_tiLgM8&feature=youtu.be